aquarapid/vitess_examples/operator_backup_restore/backup_restore.md

    uscentral1f-2191363457 main -80 replica 10.32.1.112:15000 10.32.1.112:3306 [] <null>
    ```

-   * After the restore is complete, the tablet types should transition to
+   * After the restore is complete, which should take a few minutes, even if
+     the original database was tiny, the tablet types should transition to
      `master`, e.g.:

    ```